-This FAQ provides answers to some of the common questions about our Azure application.
+This Frequently Asked Questions (FAQ) provides answers to some of the common questions about our Azure application.

 Q: How long does it take CloudCheckr to collect my Azure data?

 CloudCheckr collects your current month’s billing data separately from your historic data.
 For average-sized accounts, you should be able to view the billing data for the current month within 10-20 minutes and view all months within an hour of creating the account.
 For larger accounts, you should be able to view full historical billing data within 12-24 hours.
 In the normal life cycle of a subscription, CloudCheckr processes the billing data within a 12-hour cycle.
 For average-sized accounts, CloudCheckr can process the billing data within 10-20 minutes while it may take 3-4 hours to process larger accounts.

 CloudCheckr collects a complete inventory of your resources and usage every 24 hours.
 The time to collect this data depends on the size of your Azure deployment.
 Smaller accounts will have their data available within 15 minutes while it may take up to an hour for larger accounts.

 Q: I entered the credentials for my paying account (either EA or CSP), but I do not see any resource information for any of my subscriptions under the EA/CSP.

 A: When adding the credentials of a paying account, CloudCheckr can show complete cost data across the entire EA/CSP.
 However, the inventory and usage data for the subscriptions under the EA/CSP is not available directly.
 If you want CloudCheckr to report on the subscriptions, you must create and credential each subscription within your CloudCheckr account.
 You can also provide users with access to these subscriptions, so they can view the data for subscriptions that they manage.